Tom Petty: Awards and honors

 In October 2022, the University of Florida's Pride of the Sunshine dedicated their halftime show to Tom Petty's music as part of the university's inaugural Tom Petty Day.
-The band would continue to tribute their performances to Tom Petty during halftime in several other games throughout the 2022-23 football season.
+The band would continue their tribute performances to Petty during halftime at several other games throughout the 2022–23 football season.

+In December 2023, Petty's song "Love Is a Long Road" was used in the first trailer for Grand Theft Auto VI, which is considered one of the most anticipated video games ever made.
+This trailer gained over 90 million YouTube views within the first 24 hours.
+Because of this immense bump in popularity, the song itself gained nearly 1 million YouTube views in the same time span, gained a 36,979% increase on Spotify, had almost 250,000 searches on Shazam, and ranked second on the worldwide iTunes chart.